Everything You Need To Know About Acrylic (PMMA)

 - Medical Technologies: PMMA has a reasonable degree of compatibility with human tissue.
 It is used to manufacture rigid intraocular lenses implanted in eyes when the original lens has been to treat cataracts.
 Acrylic bone cement is also widely used in orthopedics.

 Acrylic is used so often because it has the same beneficial qualities as glass without the fragility issues.
 Acrylic glass has excellent optical properties, with the same refractive index as glass when in solid form.
 Designers can implement acrylic, thanks to its shatter-resistant qualities, in places where glass is too dangerous or would otherwise fail (such as submarine periscopes, airplane portholes, etc.).
 For example, the most common type of bulletproof glass is a single piece of ¼” thick acrylic known as monolithic acrylic.
-Acrylic also works well in plastic injection molding, allowing it to take virtually any shape a mold maker can create.
+Acrylic also works well in injection molding, allowing it to take virtually any shape a mold maker can create.
 The strength of acrylic glass, combined with its easy workability and machinability, makes it an excellent material overall and explains why it is used throughout consumer and commercial industries.

 PMMA powder is often used for nail art, as seen in the image below: